-The University Standard Practice Guide (SPG) 201.65-1 on Conflict of Interest (COI) and Conflict of Commitment (COC) was revised July 15, 2005.
-As part of that revision, each operating unit has been asked to draft policies and procedures for educating, managing and mitigating potential conflicts of interest and conflict of commitment situations.
-To assist us in developing a School of Nursing (UMSN) policy, process, and set of practices, the university has provided several resources upon which a framework can be constructed.
-These include university policy and practice guidelines, university by-laws, and our own school practices.
-The framework we develop needs to be consistent with the university policies, and approved by the governing faculty.
+The University Standard Practice Guide (SPG) 201.65-1 on COI and COC was revised July 15, 2005.
+As part of that revision, each operating unit was asked to draft policies and procedures for educating, managing and mitigating potential conflicts of interest and conflict of commitment situations.
+To assist in developing a School of Nursing (UMSN) policy, process, and set of practices, the University has provided several resources upon which a framework can be constructed.
+These include University policy and practice guidelines, University by-laws, and our own School practices.
+The framework developed is consistent with the University policies, and approved by the governing faculty.

-Central to the university's SPG is the university's "commitment to basic values of transparency, integrity of scholarship, and independence as it pursues its mission to create, preserve, and disseminate knowledge through teaching, research, and public service" (section I of the SPG Policy).
-The university policy also states the following: "Given that the University of Michigan allows and encourages outside activities and relationships that enhance the mission of the university, potential conflicts of interest and commitment are inevitable.
-Outside activities should not, however, interfere with an individual's university obligations.
-Faculty must not use their official university positions or influence to further gain or advancement for themselves, parents, siblings, spouse or partner, children, dependent relatives, or other personal associates, at the expense of the university".
-The SPG goes on to say that "all actual and potential conflicts of interest or commitment must be disclosed to a designated university official; evaluated; and if found to be significant, eliminated or managed..."
+Central to the University's SPG 201.65-1 is the University's "commitment to basic values of transparency, integrity of scholarship, and independence as it pursues its mission to create, preserve, and disseminate knowledge through teaching, research, and public service."
+The University policy also states the following: "Given that the University of Michigan allows and encourages outside activities and relationships that enhance the mission of the University, potential conflicts of interest and commitment are inevitable.
+Outside activities should not, however, interfere with an individual's University obligations.
+Faculty must not use their official University positions or influence to further gain or advancement for themselves, parents, siblings, spouse or partner, children, dependent relatives, or other personal associates, at the expense of the University."
+The SPG goes on to say that "All actual and potential conflicts of interest or commitment must be disclosed to a designated University official; evaluated; and if found to be significant, eliminated or managed..."
 The concept is to have COI/COC situations reviewed and recommendations made by a group of colleagues.